microsoft/d365bcdv/samples/Business Events/Private Preview/README.md

 - *eventName*: The name of this business event
 - *payload*: The payload of this business event with parameter names and types that match their definitions
 - *appId*: The GUID of Business Central extension that implements this business event
-- *clientState*: The optional string associated with this business event subscription that can be used to validate any caller’s posting to the notification URL
+- *clientState*: The optional string associated with this business event subscription that can be used to validate any caller's posting to the notification URL

 Subscribers must still have READ access to the *ExternalBusinessEventDefinition* table in subscribed companies.
 Additionally, they must still have relevant access in the subscribed companies as defined by the optional *RequiredPermissions* attribute.

 ## Current limitations and future improvements
 These are the current limitations for business events on Business Central that will be removed/improved in the near future:

-1. Business Central’s *companyId* property isn’t included when submitting subscriptions and receiving notifications of business events for now.
+1. Business Central's *companyId* property isn't included when submitting subscriptions and receiving notifications of business events for now.
-1. When creating Power Automate flows with the **When an action is performed** trigger, you can’t select specific companies to subscribe for their business events, so business event subscriptions are submitted for all companies accessible to you for now.
+1. When creating Power Automate flows with the **When an action is performed** trigger, you can't select specific companies to subscribe for their business events, so business event subscriptions are submitted for all companies accessible to you for now.
-1. Translation and versioning for business events aren’t supported for now.
+1. Translation and versioning for business events aren't supported for now.